espocrm/documentation/docs/extensions/voip-integration/twilio-integration-setup.md

 ## How to configure routing of Twilio phone numbers

-After you have successfully filled in the connection details, EspoCRM will import all active Twilio phone numbers (please wait a few minutes the first time).
+After you have successfully filled in the connection details, EspoCRM will import all active Twilio phone numbers (wait a few minutes the first time).

 1. **Configure Routing**

-    To configure Twilio phone number routing, please go to Administration > VoIP Routing and select the phone number.
+    To configure Twilio phone number routing, go to Administration > VoIP Routing and select the phone number.

     ![Twilio Routers](../../_static/images/extensions/voip-integration/twilio-routing.png)